dataswift/open-source-developer-portal/app/resources/funding-source-verification/micro-deposit-verification.md

 # Funding source verification

 ## Micro-deposit verification
-If you choose to verify using micro-deposits, Dwolla will transfer two deposits of less than $0.10 to the Customer's linked bank or credit union account.
-After [initiating micro-deposits](https://docsv2.dwolla.com/#initiate-or-verify-micro-deposits), two random amounts should post to the Customer’s bank account in 1-2 business days.
-Once the Customer sees these deposits in their account, they need to verify the two deposit amounts in your application.
-If subscribed to [webhooks](/guides/webhooks), your application will be notified throughout this process with the triggered events of `customer_microdeposits_added` and either `customer_microdeposits_completed` or `customer_microdeposits_failed`.
+If you choose the micro-deposit method of bank verification, Dwolla will transfer two deposits of less than $0.10 to your customer's linked bank or credit union account.
+After [initiating micro-deposits](https://docsv2.dwolla.com/#initiate-or-verify-micro-deposits), two random amounts will post to your customer’s bank account in 1-2 business days.
+Once your customer sees these deposits in their account, they need to verify the two amounts in your application.
+If subscribed to [webhooks](/guides/webhooks), your application will be notified throughout this process via micro-deposit related [events](https://docsv2.dwolla.com/#events).

-### Retrieve the funding source.
+### Retrieve the funding source
-Once the Customer has [added a bank account](http://docsv2.dwolla.com/#new-funding-source-customer) you'll want to retrieve the funding source and follow the link to `initiate-micro-deposits`.
-A link to `initiate-micro-deposits` will appear when an unverified `bank` is eligible to receive micro-deposits.
+After your customer has added a bank account you'll want to retrieve the funding source to check if a `initiate-micro-deposits` link relation exists.
+A link to `initiate-micro-deposits` will return when an unverified `bank` funding source is eligible to receive micro-deposits.

 ```raw
 GET https://api.dwolla.com/funding-sources/e52006c3-7560-4ff1-99d5-b0f3a6f4f909